 - Altmetrics, or alternative metrics, capture attention garnered by individual scholarly works on social media networks, mainstream media, blogs, public policy documents and more.
 The Altmetric service is popular for presenting these results.
 Use their bookmarklet to look up any article by DOI, and use Dimensions (UCSF subscription) to retrieve, analyze, and export Altmetric scores.

 - Open access – Use the Directory of Open Access Journals and the Open Access Journal Finder to search all reputable OA journals.
 To narrow your search based on journal rankings, use the open access filters in Journal Citation Reports (UCSF subscription) and Scopus Sources.
 Some journals charge a per-article fee for OA publication.
-UCSF authors get discounts on OA charges from selected journals, and UCSF authors may be eligible to receive funds to defray OA charges.
-Beware of deceptive publishers.
-See Evaluating Journals & Conferences.
+UCSF corresponding authors get discounts and full coverage on OA charges with selected publishers.
+Beware of deceptive publishers - see Evaluating Journals & Conferences.

 - Author rights – Verify what rights you will retain as the author if your article gets accepted for publication.
-Use the SHERPA RoMEO database to look up the journal's or publisher's copyright policy.
+Use the Sherpa Romeo database to look up the journal's or publisher's policies on sharing versions of your work.
 Open access publications should be licensed under a Creative Commons attribution (CC BY) license which allows the authors to retain ownership, and allows reuse of the final PDF with attribution.
 Traditional publications require authors to sign an agreement transferring some or all copyrights to the publisher for accepted manuscripts.
 Beware of any journal that requires you to transfer copyright upon submission.

 - Manuscript preparation guidelines – Ensure that the journal provides ample instructions for preparing your manuscript type, including any formatting, protocol, ethical approval, and data sharing requirements.

 - Peer review type and process – Review the journal's editorial process for how it conducts peer review.
 Single-blind and double-blind are the traditional models, however more journals now practice open/transparent peer review, and post-publication peer review is on the rise.
-See an overview of peer review models, and look up peer review policies by publisher or journal in the Transpose database.
+See an overview of peer review models.
+Look up peer review policies by publisher or journal in the Transpose database.